For the users of the Meridian Multimedia Platform

 The map can be printed using the map viewing window.
 To do this, click the icon and then Print 1.

-It is possible to select elements such as the map title, scale, legend or commands, if those have been added to the map 2.
+It is possible to select elements such as the map title, scale, legend or instructions, if those have been added to the map 2.
 Clicking the Print button 3 will display the standard print window 4 which lets us select the printer, properties or the number of copies.

 Change of language